-[T]he Supremes continued to perform live around Paradise Valley, hitting the stage at some high-tone nightclubs such as the Chit-Chat Lounge and the Roostertail…Gordy also began to occasionally send them on out-of-town weekend gigs, with one-nighters in Cincinnati, Cleveland, and Pittsburg.
-For those, he had a burly Motown bodyguard and former boxing buddy names John O’Den drive them to each stop in one of Gordy’s Cadillacs.
+[T]he Supremes continued to perform live around Paradise Valley, hitting the stage at some high-tone nightclubs such as the Chit-Chat Lounge and the Roostertail…Gordy also began to occasionally send them on out-of-town weekend gigs, with one-nighters in Cincinnati, Cleveland, and Pittsburgh.
+For those, he had a burly Motown bodyguard and former boxing buddy named John O’Den drive them to each stop in one of Gordy’s Cadillacs.

 I presume that other Motown artists would have been sent on such out-of-town gigs as well because at the time, and until late 1964, the Supremes were among the least successful of the “stars” on the growing roster of Motown recording artists.
 By 1963, in the wake of the first Motortown Revue, oddly enough the Supremes were no longer chauffeured by Cadillac to out-of-town gigs, according to Ribowsky, p.
 129, they were now sent via Greyhound bus, accompanied by Motown promotion director Jack Gibson.

-At Posner, p.
-98, the author suggests that the seed of the first Motortown Revue tour was planted, in 1961, as the Miracles’ recording of “Shop Around” was climbing the charts, after Gordy noticed that the acts that had been booked to play the Regal Theater, Chicago’s premier music showplace, the following autumn were all Motown acts, except one.
+Posner, p.
+98, suggests that the seed of the first Motortown Revue tour was planted in 1961, as the Miracles’ recording of “Shop Around” was climbing the charts, after Gordy noticed that the acts that had been booked to play the Regal Theater, Chicago’s premier music showplace, the following autumn were all Motown acts, except one.
 On the same page, Posner explains why the task of putting together such a revue was a daunting task:

 It was a Herculean task for a small company like Motown.
 Almost everyone worked in-house, from the artists and producers, background singers and musicians, road managers, and even chaperones for the youngest artists..For Gordy, the tour would promote the company further boost the established artists, provide exposure for unknown acts, and, most important, raise some more cash.
 His plans for using touring to build and artist roster would become an industry norm by the late 1960s.
 He was, as in many other matter, just a few years ahead of the rest of the business.